On Saturday I made my temporary exit from the sticky world of chocolate and ventured into the lavish world of high fashion. Julien Macdonald

 's A/W 2013 show Viva Las Vegas, held in the opulent Goldsmiths Hall

 , was his anticipated return to the catwalk after 2 seasons focusing on his private clients.
 And what a fine return he made.

 Artisan du Chocolat provided chocolate pearl pyramids to be presented by 6 male models greeting guests.

 So it was my duty to spend a few hours training them on the ins and outs of our pearls.
 I took a few generous bags of samples for my handsome helpers and left the rest near the make-up and hair parlour where female models were being primped.
 To my surprise, most of them devoured the chocolates with gusto.

-Our pyramids of chocolate pearls perfectly encapsulated the afternoon's theme and the long awaited comeback of one of the UKs most splendid fashion designers whose office is only a stone's throw from our Notting Hill boutique.
+of chocolate pearls perfectly encapsulated the afternoon's theme and the long awaited comeback of one of the UKs most splendid fashion designers whose office is only a stone's throw from our Notting Hill boutique

 Have a glamorous and decadent week,